gvwilson/sensibleadventures/short-stories/arecibo.md

 *Luisa and Sergei evacuate to Quito in 2044, then break up.
 She lives long enough to see the first mining robots land on the Moon.
-The metal they smelt is used to build a orbital factories capable of manufacturing fractal sensors a thousand times more sensitive than anything built before.
+The metal they smelt is used to build orbital factories capable of manufacturing fractal sensors a thousand times more sensitive than anything built before.
 She is struck by a bullet during a vaccination rights protest two years later